What to Pack in Your Chemo Bag and Chemotherapy Tips

 7. Coloring Pages and Crayons

 Coloring is a fun way to get creative and pass the time and it can help improve mindfulness and relaxation.
 During long and sometimes emotional days receiving chemotherapy, coloring can help you focus on something positive and relax your mind.
-You can buy a coloring book full of coloring pages, or start with the downloadable one below.
+You can buy a coloring book full of coloring pages, or start with the downloadable page below.

 8. A Blanket